Genoa–Casella railway: Construction

 In 1908 SAFEL applied to the Ministry for the concession for the construction of the Genoa-Casella.
 This concession was obtained on June 17, 1915.
 Like most of the local railways of the time, the line was almost entirely single-tracked and had a very winding alignment (in order to follow the orography of the Ligurian mountains).
 Electrification was immediately planned for the railway, while the narrow gauge at 950 mm was initially thought to reduce infrastructure costs and in accordance with the provisions of the Superior Council of Public Works which recommended the adoption of the "Italian metric" (950 mm) for railways unlike the pure metric (1000 mm) adopted for tramways.
 However, to allow the construction of a connection in Manin with the Genoese tram network, the operating company presented a variation to the project, approved by the Superior Council of Public Works, which provided for the adoption of the 1000 mm gauge.
 This connection, however, although reported in the first design tables, was never realized.

-The coming of the First World War imposed a long postponement to the construction of the railway line.
+The coming of the First World War imposed a long delay to the construction of the railway line.
 It was not until 28 February 1921 that the final agreement between the Government and SAFEL was signed, which gave the formal start to the construction sites.

 On June 26, 1921 the first stone was laid: the works for the civil works (tunnels, bridges, station buildings) were entrusted to the Consorzio Cooperative Liguri di Produzione e Lavoro tra Combattenti, which had the purpose of giving work to thousands of former soldiers and workers who remained unemployed after the conflict.
 The construction was entirely financed with private funds.

 The construction of the line turned out to be more complex than expected: during the construction of the downstream section (Genoa-Trensasco), where the track had to face steep climbs, a 1.2 km-long cable car was installed in order to easily transport the building materials coming from Valbisagno, overcoming a difference in height of 450 m.
 Electric excavators and crushers (modern machinery at the time) were also adopted to produce the necessary sand and cement on site.